joelc1225/AndroidHub/README.md

-# androidHub-udacity-capstone
+# AndroidHub
-This is an app that plays recent episodes from my favorite Android podcast called "Fragmented".
-I eventually want to expand the app to include more Android podcasts and other resources.
+This is an app that plays recent episodes from my favorite Android podcast called "Fragmented"

+## Getting started
-**GET YOUR API KEY FOR THIS APP AT THE LINK BELOW** https://www.listennotes.com/api/
+**GET YOUR API KEY FOR THIS APP AT:** https://www.listennotes.com/api/

-This app uses the following 3rd part libraries:
+## Built with:

-- Picasso
+- Picasso - Handles image loading
-- Retrofit
+- Retrofit - Handles communicating with the API service
-- ExoPlayer
+- ExoPlayer - Plays audio and handles background audio via Service class
-- Parceler
+- Parceler - Made working with parcelable objects easier
-- Timber
+- Timber - For simple logging convenience
-- Lottie
+- Lottie - Used for bookmark animation

 This project is implemented using the MVVM app architecture with ROOM database, LiveData, and ViewModels.